-As you probably know, when Amazon customers leave negative reviews, it may have a big impact on your Amazon ranking and sales.
+As you probably know, your rank and sales will suffer when Amazon customers leave negative reviews,

-In fact, reviews play a critical role in customer’s purchase decision, which translate to Amazon’s either pushing your product higher up the rankings, or tanking it.
+Reviews play a critical role in customers’ purchase decisions, translating to Amazon’s pushing your product higher up the rankings or tanking it.

 For instance, a study reveals that a positive review can increase your sales by up to 18% (an 11% increase in conversion, a 2% average order uplift, and a 5% increase in return visits).